-Also, in the first quarter of 2023, we and Pfizer gained alignment with the U.S. Food and Drug Administration, or the FDA, on an approach for the planned first-line, metastatic ER+/HER2- breast cancer Phase 3 trial (VERITAC-3) of vepdegestrant in combination with IBRANCE® (palbociclib).
-The safety lead-in is expected to initiate in the second half of 2023 and will start with a lead-in to evaluate the dose of palbociclib (100 mg or 75 mg) in combination with 200 mg vepdegestrant once daily.
-The objective is to select a dose of palbociclib (100 mg or 75 mg) that, when dosed with vepdegestrant 200 mg, results in a similar exposure and safety profile as palbociclib 125 mg in combination with aromatase inhibitors.
-This approach follows the recent analysis of data from the ongoing Phase 1b combination study of vepdegestrant with palbociclib, in which an increase in palbociclib exposure was observed relative to historical palbociclib pharmacokinetic data
+In the first quarter of 2023, we and Pfizer gained alignment with the U.S. Food and Drug Administration, or the FDA, on an approach for the planned first-line, metastatic ER+/HER2- breast cancer Phase 3 trial (VERITAC-3) of vepdegestrant in combination with IBRANCE® (palbociclib) and in the second quarter of 2023, we, along with Pfizer, initiated the study-lead in of the VERITAC-3 Phase 3 clinical trial in combination with palbociclib as a first-line treatment in patients with ER+/HER2- locally advanced or metastatic breast cancer.
+Moving forward, we expect to continue enrollment in the study-lead in of the VERITAC-3 Phase 3 clinical trial to evaluate the dose of palbociclib (100 mg or 75 mg) in combination with 200 mg vepdegestrant once daily.
+The objective of this trial is to select a dose of palbociclib (100 mg or 75 mg) that, when dosed with vepdegestrant 200 mg, results in a similar exposure and safety profile as palbociclib 125 mg in combination with aromatase inhibitors.
+This approach follows the recent analysis of data from the ongoing Phase 1b/2 combination study of vepdegestrant with palbociclib, in which an increase in palbociclib exposure was observed relative to historical palbociclib pharmacokinetic data.